History of the Jews in Kingston upon Hull: Synagogues

-Pre-1900s
+Pre-20th century

 A reference to a synagogue demolished in 1700, situated on the narrow Dagger Lane in the Old Town, has been discredited.

 In 1780, the year of the Gordon Riots, a mob sacked a Catholic chapel on Posterngate, which was nearly opposite Dagger Lane; this was rebuilt and rented, as a "neat and convenient" synagogue for 25 to 30 worshippers.
 In 1809, a larger rival was founded at 7 Parade Row (later demolished for Prince's Dock), by the respected and affluent Joseph Lyon (c.1765–1812) of Blackfriargate, pawnbroker, slopman (clothier) and silversmith.
 Lyon funded Samuel Simon as minister (see Rabbis).

 In 1825 Solomon Meyer, pawnbroker and merchant (of Hull and Sheffield), and Israel Jacobs, jeweler and goldsmith (of Hull and Scarborough), as synagogue presidents, led Posterngate and Parade Row to amalgamate into the Hull Hebrew Congregation, 7 Robinson Row (off Dagger Lane), which was consecrated 1827.
 Paid for by the Great London Synagogue and by mortgage, the new shul had 100 seats, and a covered passage from the narrow cobbled street.
 Rebuilt under the leadership of Bethel Jacobs c.
 1851–1852, in Grecian-style with stained glass, it seated 200 men and 80 women in the gallery, but by 1900 it was overcrowded.

-Post-1900s
+20th century

 Over 200 years, tensions amongst congregations came and went peacefully, except for occasional synagogue scuffles.
 It was conflict with newcomers that led established families in 1902 to build the Western Synagogue for over 600, on Linnaeus Street along Anlaby Road; it was new-built in Byzantine style, the architect BS Jacobs, son of Bethel.
 The remainder of Jews from Robinson Row relocated in 1903, as Hull Old Hebrew Congregation, to an Osborne Street new-build, which was by then the main Jewish area.
 With adorned entrances and later facilities, it seated 350 men, and 350 women above.

 About 1870 Russian Jews gathered off School Street, in what was in 1887 consecrated as "Hull Central Hebrew Congregation," Waltham Street.
 Some joined Osborne Street in 1903, the rest in 1914 founded Cogan Street synagogue, refurbishing the neoclassical Salem Congregational Chapel, which had held 950.
 In 1928 a rabbinical dispute erupted in the press over bones in its crypt, only re-buried in 1946 after the Cogan Street shul was bombed out in 1940.
-The Central Congregation moved to West Parade, and in 1951 to 94 Park Street (formerly Alderman Cogan Girl's School) closing in 1976 to merge with Linnaeus Street.
+The Central Congregation moved to West Parade, and in 1951 to 94 Park Street (formerly Alderman Cogan Girls' School) closing in 1976 to merge with Linnaeus Street.

 The Fischoff Synagogue of Lower Union Street, opened 1928 by Lord Rothschild, closed in the 1941 Blitz.
 There were other short-lived shuls.

-Osborne Street shul was also destroyed in the 1941 Blitz, but restored after the Second World War.
+Osborne Street shul was also destroyed in the 1941 Blitz but restored after the Second World War.
 It was sold in 1989 and later became part of the Heaven and Hell nightclub.
 The congregation merged with that of Linnaeus Street, taking new premises in Pryme Street, Anlaby, which were consecrated in 1995.